Subset currents on surfaces: Volume functionals on Kleinian groups

-In this section, we consider only a torsion-free convex-cocompact Kleinian group whose limit set contains infinitely many points, which is said to be \ti{non-elementary}.
+In this section, we consider only a non-elementary, torsion-free and convex-cocompact Kleinian group.
 Let $\gG$ be a Kleinian group satisfying the above condition.
-Since $\gG$ acts on $CH_\gG$ properly discontinuously and cocompactly by isometry, $\gG$ is a hyperbolic group by the \v{S}varc-Milnor Lemma.
+Since $\gG$ acts on $CH_\gG$ properly discontinuously and cocompactly by isometry, $\gG$ is a (Gromov) hyperbolic group by the \v{S}varc-Milnor Lemma.
 We identify the limit set $\gL (\gG)$ with the boundary of $\partial \gG$.
-A subgroup $H$ of $\gG$ is quasi-convex if and only if $H$ is convex-cocompact.
+We can see that a subgroup $H$ of $\gG$ is quasi-convex if and only if $H$ is convex-cocompact.